rodmor59/node-express-user-auth-microservice/README.md

 ### Endpoints

 * Signup.
-* Signin (Login).
+* Sign-in (Login).
 * Get user data.
 * Edit user data.
 * Change password.
-* Autorization check (Token validation) for usersign operation type.
+* Authorization check (Token validation) for user sign operation type.

 ### User data

-* Passwords are hash encrypted prior to saving user data.
+* Passwords are hash-encrypted before saving user data.
-* User documents register the number of failed login attempts, when a threshold is reached the user changed status to locked.
+* User documents record the number of failed login attempts; when a threshold is reached, the user changes status to locked.
 * The API records the following dates for user documents: date of creation, date of last user data update, last access date, and last successful login date.

 ### Technical features

-* Sigin with a passport.js local strategy, issuing a JWT Token for further authentication (client send login and password once.
+* Sigin with a passport.js local strategy, issuing a JWT Token for further authentication (client sends login and password once.
 Then, they can use the token for authentication until it expires).
 * Route protection with Passport, with a JWT token strategy.
-JWT Tokens are acquired through signin (which uses a passport local strategy), at signup (for email verification), when requesting a password reset, or other operation.
-Afterward, the client must send appropiate tokens to gain access to protected routes.
+JWT Tokens are acquired through sign-in (which uses a passport local strategy), at signup (for email verification), when requesting a password reset, or other operations.
+Afterward, the client must send appropriate tokens to gain access to protected routes.
-* Operation types are signed on tokens such as signin, signup signup verification (email confirmation) and password resets.
+* Operation types are signed-on tokens such as sign-in, signup verification (email confirmation) and password resets.
 As a result, tokens issued for one purpose cannot be used for another.
-* Schama based request data validation with middleware functions that execute before handlers.
+* Schema-based request data validation with middleware functions that execute before handlers.
-* The endpoints follows a route, handler, service, and DB service structure.
+* The endpoints follow a route, handler, service, and DB service structure.
 * Encapsulated database configuration, modeling and access functionality, separated from other programming logic.
 * Environment variables file segregated from the API Source code.
 * Testing configuration and tests with Jest.
 It also includes HTTP server testing with the "supertest" library.
 * Include testing to ensure that user data sent to data creation and modification endpoints is correctly saved in the database.
-To this end, the test access the database directly and compare saved data against expected results.
-Among these database test are data comparison tests, user log dates updates and user status updates.
+To this end, the test accesses the database directly and compares saved data against expected results.
+Among these database tests are data comparison tests, user log date updates and user status updates.

 <!--
 (#Planned Features)